CptESmith/Multimedia-Internet-part-2/Mint 2.md

 <li><strong>Container:</strong> that is how the file, metadata and data are structured.
 It contains the metadata and the compressed video data encoded using the codec.
 Generally is called the <em>format</em>, because it reflects the file’s extension.</li>
 <li><strong>Codec:</strong> is the protocol for encoding and decoding the video.</li>
 </ul>
+<h2 id="video-transcoding">Video transcoding</h2>
+<p>Video transcoding is the process of converting compressed video signals to adapt video characteristics to meet the specifications of communication channels and endpoint devices.</p>
+<p>Video signals are compressed and decompressed with the techniques of the video coding.
+The compression is often called enCOder and decompression DECoder, and they are collectively called <strong>CODEC</strong>.</p>
+<p>Therefore a CODEC is the collection of methods used to compress and decompress digital videos.</p>
 <h2 id="iptv-and-internet-tv">IPTV and Internet TV</h2>
 <p>The <strong>IPTV (Internet Protocol Television)</strong> is a high quality service distribution of digital TV using both dedicated network infrastructure and public internet.
 The <strong>Internet TV</strong> is the distribution of the media through the public internet usually with low quality, but smaller bit rate.</p>
 <p>IPTV is a linear/push type of content distributor: its programs transmission is scheduled; it can also have an archive with older content, so it can also be a pull type content provider.
 Internet TV is a non linear/pull type: users ask for a specific content whenever they want.</p>